reis/cv/AndreReis_markdown.md

     - Sync scripts to collect and update data between different systems reading and writing a wide range of formats (_XML, JSON, web services      CSV_, fixed length format files)
     - Migrate websites from an external datacenter to an internal _Docker_ environment
     - Optimize database views (_PostgreSQL, Oracle_ and _MS-SQL_)
+\pagebreak
 - **Lead Developer @ Telium Networks - Brazil**
   - July 2016 - August 2015
   - Technologies:
     - _Linux, PHP, Python, JS, PostgreSQL, MySQL, MongoDB, Git_
   - Summary:
-    - I was the lead developer on a team of 4 developers doing...
+    - As the lead developer of a team of developers I did:
       - system analysis, coding, testing, deploying
       - the management of our infrastructure of servers, network and databases
       - the interface between internal clients, the developers and the board of the company.